MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

  > [!div class="mx-imgBorder"]
  > ![Register an app.](media/how-to-v2/wrap-2.png "Register an app")

-The sign in experience for you users on your mobile wrapped up will still be scoped to a single tenant regardless of what type of account you choose in this step for your app.
+The sign-in experience for users on the mobile wrapped up will still be scoped to a single tenant regardless of what type of account you choose in this step for your app.

 > [!IMPORTANT]
 > - Wrap only supports **Multitenant** account types currently. **Single tenant** account type is not yet supported.
 More information: [Account types in Microsoft identity platform](/azure/active-directory/develop/v2-supported-account-types)